nheron/droolsonboarding/gettingStarted/implementation.md

 ![](BRMS/step3-3bis-Implementation/action04.png)

-We added two options : the ruleflow group and the no-loop to avoid recursion.
+We added two options : the ruleflow group.

 Then we can create a test scenario to verify our rule.